tvdk-sudoku/Year11Notes/content/notes/AEECO - Investigation 2.md

 ## Section 2 (8 marks)
 ### Inflation
 #### Cause
 Inflation has been caused by supply shortages and high consumer demand.
 This includes the after-affects of covid and the Russian invasion of Ukraine.
-Consumer demand is high because during the pandemic many people didn't spend as much due to restrictions so when th
+Consumer demand is high because during the pandemic many people didn't spend as much due to restrictions so when the restrictions lifted, people had more money to spend